 2552 Miles for Charity

-To provide emergency shelter and supplies to people who have lost their homes after natural disaster or fled because of civil conflict, Erik Elsea of Cape Coral, Fla. has been solo paddling the entire length of the Mississippi River this summer to raise funds for ShelterBox USA.
+To provide emergency shelter and supplies to people who have lost their homes after natural disaster or fled because of civil conflict, Erik Elsea of Cape Coral, Fla. solo paddled the entire length of the Mississippi River this summer to raise funds for ShelterBox USA.

-Basing the distance off the famous marker at the Headwaters, so far on Elsea’s 2,552 mile journey, he has raised $50,000 – enough to shelter more than 50 families.
+Basing the distance off the famous marker at the Headwaters, he raised over $69,000 – enough to shelter 69 families.